soverenio/docs/docs/administration/troubleshooting-agent.md

 # Troubleshooting the Agent

-If you've deployed Soveren Agent and everything _should be_ working properly, but you don't see any data in the [Soveren app](https://app.soveren.io/), or you there's something still not right from your perspective, here ar eseveral things that you can do.
+You've deployed Soveren Agent and everything _should be_ working properly, but you don't see any data in the [Soveren app](https://app.soveren.io/), or there's something still not right from your perspective.
+Here are several things that you can do.

 ## Verifying the deployment